Broncos QB Wilson adds hamstring to list of injuries

+INGLEWOOD, Calif.
+(AP) — Russell Wilson has added hamstring to his list of injuries.

-A week after getting treatment for an injury near his throwing shoulder, the Denver Broncos quarterback said he tweaked a hamstring during the fourth quarter of Monday night’s 19-16 overtime loss to the Los Angeles Chargers.
+A week after getting treatment for an injury near his throwing shoulder, the Denver quarterback said he tweaked his hamstring during the fourth quarter of Monday night’s 19-16 overtime loss to the Los Angeles Chargers.

 “I kind of scrambled and moved around on one, had to throw it away.
 It got me pretty good in the fourth quarter.
 Just tried to play through it and all that,” Wilson said.
 “I felt good moving around, running around and throwing it and everything else, especially early on, and then that happened, so that was a little unfortunate.
 But, you know, trying to find a way to win the game.”